Online information skills

 Information (data) is the very basis of academic research.
 The University Library supports researchers in dealing with publications and research data.
 In 2016, a group of PhD candidates of the Graduate School was asked which skills they see as vital for the success of their research project, but do not possess yet.
 Consequently a number of topics was selected for which the University Library provides online information and training:

-- Doing your literature review
+- Doing a literature review

 - Research Data Management (RDM) plan